sftpgo/docs/docs/tutorials/eventmanager-approval.md

 1. Delete the file from `/inbox`.

-If you want the uploader to be notified of rejection, add a second event rule on the `delete` event with a path condition `/inbox/*` and an email action targeted at the uploader.
-The `delete` event includes `{{.Name}}` (the user who performed the delete — the reviewer) and `{{.ObjectName}}` so the message can read "Reviewer X has rejected your file Y".
+A rule on the `delete` event with a path condition `/inbox/*` can notify a rejection, with `{{.Name}}` (the reviewer) and `{{.ObjectName}}` (the file) available to the message.
+Two limits apply: with Option A or B the reviewer also deletes the original after publishing it, so the rule fires for approved files too; and the event carries the reviewer, so the uploader must be identified through fixed recipients or a naming convention on the path.

 ## Storage Backend Support